 Professional Memberships: Burton is on the Board of Directors at The Hearst Corporation and AOL (acquisition by Verizon pending).
 She is also a Trustee of Middlebury College and a member of the advisory board of the David and Helen Gurley Brown Institute for Media Innovation at Stanford and Columbia Universities, as well as a visiting lecturer of constitutional law and journalism at Columbia University's Graduate School of Journalism.

+He was previously a partner in Baker Hostetler’s media law practice.
 He has argued press cases in the U.S. Court of Appeals for the D.C.
 Circuit, the U.S. Court of Appeals for the Fourth Circuit, and the District of Columbia Court of Appeals.

-Prior to joining Baker Hostetler, Brown was a federal court reporter for Legal Times and a newsroom assistant to David Broder at The Washington Post.
+Brown was a federal court reporter for Legal Times and a newsroom assistant to David Broder at The Washington Post.
 Brown’s published work has appeared in The New York Times, The Wall Street Journal, The Washington Post, The American Lawyer, The Economist, USA Today, Legal Times, Communications Lawyer, The National Law Journal, and Columbia Journalism Review.

 George Freeman is Executive Director of the Media Law Resource Center (MLRC), a post he assumed in September 2014.
 Before that, he had been Of Counsel to the law firm of Jenner & Block.
 Prior to joining Jenner, Mr. Freeman was Assistant General Counsel of the New York Times Company for more than 20 years – and a member of the company’s legal team for 11 years before that.
 During his time there, Mr. Freeman was at the forefront of numerous high-profile cases for the New York Times and the company’s affiliated newspapers, broadcast properties, magazines and Internet sites, including many involving libel, invasion of privacy and other First Amendment issues, as well as copyright, trademark, antitrust, employment discrimination and business and contractual matters.
 During his 31-year tenure, The New York Times newspaper did not lose one libel or privacy suit, or settle one for dollars.